Tour De England

 rally games in the late ’90s.
 Small roads, trees and fields dotted with ancient houses.

-don’t like modern urbanised areas as they’re boring but Reading was awesome.
-There’s the canal going through
+modern urbanised areas as they’re boring but Reading was awesome.
+There’s the canal going through the middle and

 Near Wattlington there was a nice 10% hill that when on for a long distance.
 I managed to get up to a hair raising

 40 mph.
 After that there’s a tiny village called Cuxham with a stream down one

 Just before you get into Chalgrove I came across some beautiful fields and stopped to take a few photographs.